The full range of bread is available from our collection point in Shaftesbury or from our many independent shop outlets.

 We use Stoate’s stoneground flour which retains all those nutritious darker bits, germ oil, vitamins, and minerals essential for health.

-PANARY’S yeasted brown bread uses a blend of sieved wholemeal and stoneground white Stoate’s organic, stoneground flour from Cann Mills.
+PANARY’S yeasted brown bread uses a blend of wholemeal and stoneground white flour from Cann Mills.

 An ancient grain, genetically thought of as a cousin of wheat, grown in early Middle East civilisations, spread around by the Romans.
 Unlike wheat it has not been changed and hybridised by mankind in the twentieth century.
 It has retained its own type of gluten that is considered more digestible than wheat.
 By the nineteenth century in Britain spelt was superseded by the modern wheat varieties with their higher yields.
-Very expensive because it needs to be polished like rice.
+Very expensive because its tough hull needs to be removed by a polishing process (like rice).
 Nutty flavoured, the softer gluten needing the support of a tin.
-Loaves are half 100% wholemeal spelt, half sieved (white) spelt.
+Loaves are made with equal weight of wholemeal spelt flour, and sieved (white) spelt.

-Pure 100% rye, made with rye sourdough leaven in the style of rye breads made in Russia and the Baltic states where wheat cannot be grown easily.
+Pure 100% rye (no wheat whatsoever), made with rye sourdough leaven in the style of rye breads made in Russia and the Baltic states where wheat cannot be grown easily.
 Needs the support of a tin.
 Keeps for a week.

 Seasonal and more